MarteXcoin-documentation/Documentation/mining/README.md

-# Informations about how to my MarteXcoins.
+# Informations about how to mine MarteXcoins.